vchavkov/fork-oneuptime/Docs/Content/probe/custom-probe.md

 kubectl apply -f oneuptime-probe.yaml
 ```

-If you are self hosting CBSUptime, you can change `ONEUPTIME_URL` to your custom self hosted instance.
+If you are self hosting CBS Uptime, you can change `ONEUPTIME_URL` to your custom self hosted instance.

 ### Verify

 If the probe is running successfully.
-It should show as `Connected` on your CBSUptime dashboard.
+It should show as `Connected` on your CBS Uptime dashboard.
 If it does not show as connected.
 You need to check logs of the container.
 If you're still having trouble.
 Please create an issue on [GitHub](https://github.com/oneuptime/oneuptime) or [contact support](https://uptime.cbsretail.net/support)